Raunak-26/regression_dicontuinity_design/README.md

 be based on local low-order polynomials.
 The authors bring forth threefold arguments to show global high-order polynomials as a poor model choice for regression discontinuity analysis.

-\begin{itemize}
-\item The first argument is that the estimates of the treatment effect can be driven by the values of the forcing variable that are away from the threshold.
+* The first argument is that the estimates of the treatment effect can be driven by the values of the forcing variable that are away from the threshold.
 Since the RD estimate is the difference between the weighted average of the outcome for the treated and untreated, wherein the weights depend only on the forcing variable; the weights in a global high-order polynomial approximation are extreme and unattractive compared to a local linear/quadratic approximation.

-\item The second argument put forward is that the estimates in the case of global high-order polynomials are highly sensitive to the chosen degree of the polynomial of the forcing variable $X$.
+* The second argument put forward is that the estimates in the case of global high-order polynomials are highly sensitive to the chosen degree of the polynomial of the forcing variable $X$.
 Further, a lack of just criteria to select the order of polynomials that is suitable for the estimator to satisfy its objectives of causal inference exacerbates the issue.

-\item Finally, the third argument is that the confidence interval based on the estimates of global high-order polynomials is often misleading.
+* Finally, the third argument is that the confidence interval based on the estimates of global high-order polynomials is often misleading.
 The confidence intervals can be too narrow that they reject the null hypothesis even when it shouldn't have, that is, the probability of Type 1 error rate is much higher than the nominal rate of 5\%.
 This implies that there is a higher bias in the case of global high-order polynomials to detect a discontinuity even if there isn't one, and hence, generate poor inference.
-\end{itemize}

 The target of our paper is to test the veracity of these arguments through a simulation study and empirical application (wherever possible).
 The paper hereby proceeds as follows.
 In the next section,